jes/notes/watchmaking.md

 [2023-12-20](20231220.md): made some nice-ish module 0.2 gears.

-(See below for how to cross out the disc before cutting the teeth).
+(See above for how to cross out the disc before cutting the teeth).

 Part off a disc of brass rod.